 What Is Inflation Explained Simply — A Beginner's Guide

-Anyone old enough to remember a $1.50 cup of coffee has direct experience with inflation.
-The cup did not change.
-The coffee did not change.
-The amount of money the same cup costs has changed.
+A McDonald's hamburger cost 15 cents in 1955.
+The same hamburger costs around $2.50 today — roughly 17 times more.
+The burger hasn't changed.
+The bun is the same size.
+The patty is the same shape.
+What's changed is the number of dollars required to buy it.
 That gradual creep in the average price of things is what economists mean by inflation, and it shows up in nearly every conversation about money — from the news to retirement planning to the design of a savings account.

-Inflation is a concept many people recognise without quite understanding.
-This is what it actually is, how it gets measured, and why it shows up in personal finance discussions as often as it does.
+Inflation is a concept many people recognise without fully understanding what it actually is, how it gets measured, or why it matters for their own finances.

 What is inflation?

 Inflation is the gradual increase in the average price of goods and services over time.
-According to Investopedia, it is typically expressed as the annual percentage change in a price index — most commonly the Consumer Price Index in the United States.
+According to Investopedia, it's expressed as the annual percentage change in a price index — most commonly the Consumer Price Index in the United States, or the Wholesale Price Index and CPI variants in India.

-Inflation is not the same as a single price going up.
+Inflation isn't the same as a single price going up.
 The price of any one item can rise for reasons specific to that item — a poor harvest pushes up the price of one crop, a chip shortage raises the price of a particular electronic.
 Inflation refers to the broad average across many goods and services.
-When that average is rising consistently, the economy is experiencing inflation.
+When that average is rising, the economy is experiencing inflation.

 The opposite — falling average prices over time — is called deflation.
-It is rarer than inflation in modern economies and is generally treated as a more serious economic problem than mild inflation.
+It's rarer than inflation in modern economies and is treated as a more serious economic problem than mild inflation.

 How inflation is measured